dsantelmo/abrim/README.md

     	* If it fails it just archives the patch.

-    	* If the patching works it starts a transaction and checks if the (server) text is still the same.
+    	* If the patching works it starts a transaction and checks if the local text is still the same:

     	    * If it is the same it applies the patch to the text and archives it.

-If it isn't just rollbacks and does nothing.
+    	    * If it isn't just rollbacks and does nothing.

 	2. At this point the other node's input.py has 2 possible returns:
     	* If patch.py doesn't apply the patch within the alloted time, it returns: